 People with straight-forward cases (e.g. no immigration violations or arrests) can generally file Form N-400 without a lawyer.
 But still, the citizenship application can be a daunting process.

-CitizenPath is a low-cost service that was created to make preparing the application easy.
+CitizenPath is an affordable immigration service that was created to make preparing the application easy.
 Designed by immigration attorneys, it’s a do-it-yourself service that puts you in control.
-The software will help you avoid common errors that result in N-400 rejections.
-Alerts will let you know if an answer is problematic.
+The software helps you avoid common errors that result in N-400 rejections and denials.
+Alerts will let you know if there’s a problem before you pay.